 Guacamole needs to be stored in an airtight container in the fridge.
+I love this little contraption to keep it super fresh.
 You will find it is best served fresh, as it will begin to turn brown as it sits in the fridge.
-Place plastic wrap right on top of the guacamole to help the dip from browning as fast.
+Alternatively you can place plastic wrap right on top of the guacamole so that none of the guacamole is touching any air to help the dip from browning as fast.

 Expert Tips and Variations